Skip to content

 Operation Method

-For complete information on the deploy.resources option, refer to the Docker official documentation: Docker Documentation / Compose file deploy reference / resources
+For complete information on the deploy.resources option, please refer to the Docker official documentation: Docker Documentation / Compose file deploy reference / resources

-Example is only a partial excerpt
+Example is only an excerpt

-docker-stack.yaml Key Modification Part
+docker-stack.yaml Key Modified Part

 1